Gatheru-rose/rose_bioinformatics_intern/README.md

 I am excited to interact and learn from the Bioinformaticians at ICIPE who will mould me into to great bioinformatics scientist.

-Here is the link to my [roadmap project]

 ### **What I need to do**